renzmann/renzmann/README.md

 ```

 ## Just want my (Neo)vim or emacs config?
-Each of these is their own repo ready to be cloned into the canonical configuration location.
+Each of these is their own repo ready to be cloned into their canonical configuration location.
 See the instructions in each one for installation:

 [renzmann/dotvim](https://github.com/renzmann/dotvim)